 We Do Legal

 Building projects don’t always fall apart at once.
 It might start with a delay, a missed call, or an unpaid invoice and then stall completely.
 When expectations aren’t met and no one takes responsibility, the contract becomes your only leverage.
-That’s where building dispute lawyers come in to hold the terms, and the timeline, together.
+That’s where building dispute lawyers come in to hold the terms and the timeline, together.

-Disputes often start small, a delay, a variation, or unclear workmanship standards but they rarely stay contained.
+Building disputes often begin with small issues, a delay, a variation, or unclear workmanship standards, but they rarely stay contained.
 Payment schedules slip.
 Contractors go quiet.
+In larger builds or strata projects, one disagreement can hold up everyone involved.

 Reads the contract like a roadmap, not a checklist